Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Address-Verification.md

 ---

-## AVS Verification with Charges Request
+## Verification with Charges Request

 ### Endpoint